tum-ens/urbs/doc/mathdoc.rst

 Process Input Tuples
 ^^^^^^^^^^^^^^^^^^^^
-Process input tuples represents commodities consumed by processes.
+Process input tuples represent commodities consumed by processes.
 These are represented by the set :math:`C_{vp}^\text{in}`.
 A member :math:`c_{vp}^\text{in}` in set :math:`C_{vp}^\text{in}` is a commodity :math:`c` consumed by the process :math:`p` in site :math:`v`.
 For example, `(Mid,PV,Solar)` is interpreted as commodity `Solar` is consumed by the process `PV` in the site `Mid`.